microsoft/ApplicationInsights-dotnet/troubleshooting/ETW/Readme.md

 3. `LogLevel` is the lowest level of the events to be captured.
 This value must match one of the [fields](https://docs.microsoft.com/dotnet/api/system.diagnostics.tracing.eventlevel#fields) of the `EventLevel` enum.
 Lower severity levels encompass higher severity levels (e.g. `Warning` includes the `Error` and `Critical` levels).
-For the case that configuration was passed in via enviornment variables, the default value is `Error` if this parameter was not set.
+For the case that configuration was passed in via enviornment variables, the default value is `LogAlways` if this parameter was not set.

 **Warning**: If the SDK fails to parse any of these fields, the configuration file will be treated as invalid and self-diagnostics will be disabled.